Andrej Šustr

-Andrej Šustr (born 29 November 1990) is a Czech professional ice hockey defenceman for the Bridgeport Islanders of the American Hockey League (AHL).
-Previously he played in the NHL for the Tampa Bay Lightning and Anaheim Ducks.
+Andrej Šustr (born 29 November 1990) is a Czech professional ice hockey defenceman who plays for Kalmar HC of HockeyAllsvenskan.

+Previously, he played in the NHL for the Tampa Bay Lightning and Anaheim Ducks.
 An undrafted player, Šustr made his NHL debut with the Lightning in 2013 after playing three seasons of college ice hockey with the University of Nebraska Omaha.